mendix/event-broker-tools/local-setup/README.md

 ### Windows

-If you are running Docker on Windows, install the `BusinessEvent` module in your project in Studio Pro (currently it's build for version 9.18.0).
+If you are running Docker on Windows, install the `BusinessEvent` module in your project in Studio Pro (currently it's built for version 9.18.0).
 In the settings of the App, add the following constants:

 - `BusinessEvents.ChannelName`:`local`
 - `BusinessEvents.ServerUrl`:`localhost:9092`